ZaneH/heybilly-prototype/README.md

 - **YouTube DJ**: Play, pause, stop, or resume YouTube videos in voice chat. 🎶
   - "Yo Billy, play Lo-Fi music."
   - "Hey Billy, play Let It Be by The Beatles."
+  - "Hey Billy, turn the volume down."
+  - "Okay Billy, set the volume to 4."
   - "Okay Billy, pause music."
 - **Fun Commands**: Videos, GIFs, and coin flips are just a voice command away. 🎲🎥
   - "Yo Billy, post a video of a cat."